Olenjan/ItemGenerator/Definitions.md

 		#### Concepts

 			#### TODO
-			Resource   		- A current, dynamic value of a 'Property' that can deplete (life, mana) Trigger/Event 	-
+			Resource   		- Current value of a 'Stat' that can be depleted for some purpose
-			Conditional 	- A boolean check based on one or more 'Property(ies)', 'Resource(s)', 'Transformation' or 'physics'

 			##### Overall concepts
+				Tag			- Label that categorizes a 'Stat'
 				Rarity 		- An abstract classification that determines how uncommon and powerful something is.
 (Normal, Uncommon, Rare, Unique)

+				Equipment 	- An 'Item' that can be wielded or worn by a 'Character'

-				Activity 	- A structured interaction with a 'Gameplay system' that a 'Character' can engage with Objective 	- A measurable goal that requires completing one or more 'activity(ies)' Reward 		- A beneficial outcome given to a 'Character' upon completing an 'Objective' Problem 	- A complication or difficulty that reduces play experience and needs to be resolved by the 'player' Combat 		- A state where a 'Character' engage in conflict with other 'Character(s)' Equipment 	- An 'Item' that can be wielded or worn by a 'Character'
+				Activity 	- A structured interaction with a 'Gameplay system' that a 'Character' can engage with Objective 	- A measurable goal that requires completing one or more 'activity(ies)' Reward 		- A beneficial outcome given to a 'Character' upon completing an 'Objective'

+				Problem 	- A complication or difficulty that reduces play experience and needs to be resolved by the 'player' Combat 		- A state where a 'Character' engage in conflict with other 'Character(s)'

 			##### Environment concepts
 				Destructible 	- A temporary 'Prop' that can be removed from the 'playspace' through interaction Container 		- A 'Prop' in the 'Environment' that can dispense 'Item(s)'

-			##### Property concepts
+			##### Stat concepts
-				Property tag	- Label that categorizes a 'property'

-				Attribute 			- Basic and inherit 'Property' of a 'Character' Stat 				- A numerical 'Property' of a 'Character' that measures its performance Additional property - A 'Property' that is not an 'Attribute' or 'Stat' on a 'Character'
+				Attribute 	- Basic and inherit 'Stat' of a 'Character' Conditional	- 'Stat' that performs a specific 'Action' or a chance in 'Stats' when its condition is met Proc 		- 'Conditional' that uses chance/probability as its condition Trigger		- percentage chance or a 'Conditional' to cause an automatic 'Action'

-				Environment property 	- A 'Property' that affects an 'Environment' Character property 		- A 'Property' of a 'Character' Item property 			- A 'Property' of an 'Item' Equipment property 		- A 'Property' of a specific type of 'Equipment' Action property 		- A 'Property' of an 'Action'
+				Environment Stat	- A 'Stat' that affects an 'Environment' and most native 'Character(s)' within Character Stat 		- A 'Stat' of a 'Character'
+				Item Stat 			- A 'Stat' of an 'Item'
+				Equipment Stat 		- A 'Stat' of a specific type of 'Equipment' Action Stat 		- A 'Stat' of an 'Action'

-				Modifier		- Change to a 'Property(ies)'
+				Modifier		- Change to one specific 'Stat'
 				Effect 			- A temporary or semi-permanent 'Modifier' Affix 			- A named set of 'Modifier(s)' for a 'Fundamental' Passive tree	- A graph of 'Modifier(s)' that can be activated for a 'Fundamental'

 			##### Item concepts
-				Item slot	 	- A position where an 'Item' can placed Socket         	- An 'Item slot' within an 'Item' Inventory 		- a Limited storage space for 'item(s)' currently being carried by a 'Character' Stash 			- A Persistent storage space for 'item(s)' stored by a 'character' or an 'account' Loot 			- 'Item(s)' that are obtained from defeated 'Enemy(s)', from 'Container(s)' or as a 'Reward' Itemization 	- The complete set of meaningful 'Item' choices available to solve 'Problem(s)'
+				Item slot	- A position where an 'Item' can placed Socket      - An 'Item slot' within an 'Item' Inventory 	- a Limited storage space for 'item(s)' currently being carried by a 'Character' Stash 		- A Persistent storage space for 'item(s)' stored by a 'character' or an 'account' Loot 		- 'Item(s)' that are obtained from defeated 'Enemy(s)', from 'Container(s)' or as a 'Reward' Itemization	- The complete set of meaningful 'Equipment' choices available to solve 'Problem(s)'

 			##### Character concepts
-				Progression point 	- A value that can be spent to increase a permanently change 'Character(s)' 'Property(ies)' Level				- A rank that determines a 'Character's' overall progression and number of base 'Progression point(s)' they have obtained
+				Progression point 	- A value that can be spent to permanently change 'Character(s)' 'Stat(s)' Level				- A rank that determines a 'Character's' overall progression and number of base 'Progression point(s)' they have obtained
 				Experience 			- A value that measures a 'Character's' progress towards gaining a 'Level'.
-				Character class 	- A set of default 'property(ies)' values of a 'Character' and defines interaction with the 'Passive tree'
-				Equipment slot 		- An 'Item slot' that a 'Character' can wield or wear
+				Character class 	- A set of default 'Stat(s)' values of a 'Character' and defines interaction with the 'Passive tree' Equipment slot 		- An 'Item slot' that a 'Character' can wield or wear